ximblack/security-suite-go/ReadMe.md

 **How it works** (automatically):
 1. Monitors traffic for 100+ sessions
 2. Builds behavior profile per IP address
-3. Trains anomaly detection model
+3. Trains anomaly detection model using statistical analysis
-4. Scores new traffic (0 = normal, -1 = very abnormal)
+4. Scores new traffic (0 = normal, negative = abnormal)

 **What it tracks per device**:
 - Connection frequency (how often it connects)